yeopster/UK_Company_Profiling/README.markdown

 # UK Company Profiling Project

-## 📖 Story Behind the Project

-Imagine you're an analyst tasked with unraveling the intricate tapestry of UK businesses to uncover hidden insights about their operations, financial health, and market presence.
-The **UK Company Profiling Project** was born from this curiosity—a mission to harness the power of data to paint a vivid picture of companies registered with Companies House.
-This Jupyter Notebook, `Company_Profiling_UK.ipynb`, is the heart of that mission, blending data science with real-world business intelligence to explore, analyze, and visualize company data in a meaningful way.

-The journey began with a simple yet powerful idea: to create a tool that could ingest raw company data, clean it, enrich it with additional details from the Companies House API, and deliver actionable insights.
-Whether you're a researcher studying market trends, a business strategist identifying competitors, or a data enthusiast diving into the world of corporate analytics, this project offers a robust framework to explore the UK business landscape.

----

 ## 🚀 Project Description

 The **UK Company Profiling Project** is a Python-based data analysis pipeline designed to process, enrich, and visualize company data from the UK Companies House registry.
 Built within a Jupyter Notebook (`Company_Profiling_UK.ipynb`), this project leverages powerful libraries like `pandas`, `requests`, `thefuzz`, `matplotlib`, and `seaborn` to handle data manipulation, API integration, fuzzy matching, and visualization.